 Home Chemical Peels

 The dangers of home chemical peels seem pretty evident: third-degree burns, unsightly peeling, scarring, not to mention a host of other effects.
 Yet plenty of people still purchase home chemical kits hoping to get medical spa results without the hefty price tag.
-Home chemical peels admittedly do seem enticing – glycolic acid is one of those fruit acids that effectively exfoliates skin.
+Home chemical peels admittedly do seem enticing – glycolic acid is one of those fruit acids that effectively exfoliates the skin.
 Concentrations up to 15 percent are commonly found in cosmetics.
 For the most part, these lower concentrations are fairly harmless.

 You start getting into the danger zone, however, when you purchase higher percentages of glycolic acid.
-70 percent glycolic acid is potent enough to cause major skin loss, especially if you use a buff pad or microdermabrasion before the peel.
-Using such a high amount of acid can result in uneven pigmentation, scarring and major skin infections.
+70 percent of glycolic acid is potent enough to cause major skin loss, especially if you use a buff pad or microdermabrasion before the peel.
+Using such a high amount of acid can result in uneven pigmentation, scarring, and major skin infections.

 The most dangerous acid, though, is trichloroacetic acid (TCA).
 At 50 percent concentration, TCA can do some serious damage—indeed it’s strong enough to cause permanent scarring in many people.
-TCA peels are considered to be difficult peels even for skilled dermatologists to achieve good results, and pigmentation problems are common afterwards.
+TCA peels are considered to be difficult peels even for skilled dermatologists to achieve good results, and pigmentation problems are common afterward.

 The message to take home: Though glycolic acid in small concentrations is fine to use, make sure to steer clear of any DIY chemical peel kits that contain acids in higher concentrations.
 Fooling around with higher-concentration acids will put you at serious risk for scarring and infection.